 The output isn’t a 100-page customer research report but rather a repeatable system for acquiring and activating “just enough” customers for Stage 2.

 In other words, the Problem/Solution Fit stage is fundamentally about building the same repeatable customer funnel only at a smaller scale and with different elements:

 * using interviews in place of scalable customer acquisition channels

 * using a demo in place of a working product for activation

 * using appropriate payment commitments in place of actual revenue

 * getting permission to follow up (retention), and

 The key here (as with any funnel) is repeatability.

-If you can’t repeatedly activate your target customers at small scale using direct channels and f2f interviews, what makes you think you can do this using indirect or self-serve channels (like the web) at much larger scale?
+If you can’t repeatedly activate your target customers at a small scale using direct channels and f2f interviews, what makes you think you can do this using indirect or self-serve channels (like the web) at a much larger scale?